Call for papers: The Tokyo Conference on Economics of Institutions and Organizations Spring 2020

 - Presenters cannot request a specific time slot for their presentations.
 We assume that anytime works for every submitter.

-- The program gives 60 or 70 minutes for each presentation to encourage discussion for improvement of the presented paper.
+- The program gives 60 minutes for each presentation to encourage discussion for improvement of the presented paper.
 No parallel sessions.
 Thus, we aim to create a small community that contributes to the progress of presented research substantially.